mikeger/e2ee-presentation/presentation.md

 ![](images/wo_side_by_side.jpg)

-- Using the DH or RSA, both participants must be online in order to perform the key exchange.
+Using the DH or RSA, both participants must be online in order to perform the key exchange.

-- Not possible for reasons: phone or other device is not online.
+This is not possible for reasons: phone or other device is not online.

 ^ Now here we have the first issue: if the message receiver is not online, it is not possible to start the key exchange.
 Also it is not feasible for the sender to wait for the receiver to go online.